Tropical adic spaces I: The continuous spectrum of a topological semiring: Preliminaries

 \begin{defi} We call a semiring $R$ {\it additively idempotent} if $a+a = a$ for all $a \in R$.
 We refer to additively idempotent semirings as just {\it idempotent}. \end{defi}

-If $R$ is an idempotent semiring, then the addition defines a canonical partial order on $R$ in the following way: $a \geq b \Leftrightarrow a + b = a$.
+If $R$ is an idempotent semiring, then the addition defines a partial order on $R$ in the following way: $a \geq b \Leftrightarrow a + b = a$.
 With respect to this order, $a+b$ is the least upper bound of $a$ and $b$.
-When we consider a totally ordered idempotent semiring, we mean an idempotent semiring for which this canonical order is a total order.
+Any time we mention an order on an idempotent semiring, it is this partial order.
+When we consider a totally ordered idempotent semiring, we mean an idempotent semiring for which the order coming from addition is a total order.

 Some of the idempotent semifields that we use throughout the paper are: \begin{itemize} \item The {\it Boolean semifield} $\mathbb{B}$ is the semifield with two elements $\{1,0\}$, where $1$ is the multiplicative identity, $0$ is the additive identity and $1+1 = 1$. \item The {\it tropical semifield} $\T$ is defined on the set $\R \cup \{-\infty\} $, by setting the $+$ operation to be the usual maximum and the multiplication operation to be the usual addition, with $-\infty = 0_\T$. \item The semifield $\Q_{\max}$ is a sub-semifield of $\T$.
 As a set it is $\Q \cup \{-\infty\} $ and the operations are the restrictions of the operations on $\T$.
 We also use the same notation when $\Q$ is replaced by any other additive subgroup of $\R$. \item The semifield $\RnLexSemifield{n}$ is defined on the set $\R^n \cup \{-\infty\} $, by setting the addition operation to be lexicographical maximum and the multiplication operation to be the usual pointwise addition. \end{itemize}